shanujans/shanujans/README.md

 <p>

 ### 🌱 About Me
-+ Beginner in tech | Quantum Computing Enthusiast | IT Support Professional
++ Beginner in tech | AI Enthusiast | IT Support Professional
 + Transitioning to AI, Blockchain & Cybersecurity
 + Passionate about solving problems with data and code
 </p>